 2. Normal Q-Q Plot

 This q-q or quantile-quantile is a scatter plot which helps us validate the assumption of normal distribution in a data set.
 Using this plot we can infer if the data comes from a normal distribution.
 If yes, the plot would show fairly straight line.
-Absence of normality in the errors can be seen with deviation in the straight line.
+The straight lines shows the absence of normality in the errors.

 If you are wondering what is a ‘quantile’, here’s a simple definition: Think of quantiles as points in your data below which a certain proportion of data falls.
 Quantile is often referred to as percentiles.
 For example: when we say the value of 50th percentile is 120, it means half of the data lies below 120.